MANDATORY

 rock-hard corn (potato?) starch bones in flavors like carrot, potato,

-corn, fruit, etc. If you can't get the Petite size, do this: LEAVE THE
+corn, fruit, etc. If you can't get the Petite size, do

 BONE IN THE PACKAGE and hammer it into rat-size bits.
-That way, the
+That way,

 shards won't fly into your face.
-Or buy the jumbo size and attach it to
+Or buy the jumbo size and attach

 the cage wires with cable ties: keeps the bone clean, keeps the rats

 busy!
-Don’t make these a regular part of their diet: most of these
+Don’t make these a regular part of their diet: most of

 bones have a lot of protein.